MicrosoftDocs/appcenter-docs/docs/sdk/crashes/tvos.md

 })
 ```

 In case you return `YES`/`true` in the handler block above, your app should obtain user permission and message the SDK with the result using the following API.
-If you are using an alert for this, as we do in the sample above, you'd call it from within your implementation of the `alertView:clickedButtonAtIndex:`-callback.
+If you're using an alert for this, as we do in the sample above, you'd call it from within your implementation of the `alertView:clickedButtonAtIndex:`-callback.

 ```objc
 // Depending on the users's choice, call notifyWithUserConfirmation: with the right value.